Guide to operations

 - An isolation area has been established for students who are diagnosed with COVID-19 or who have been exposed to coronavirus and directed to quarantine.
 Health Center staff will follow current protocols for testing.

-Cal U will follow state Department of Health guidelines for testing, contact tracing and quarantine.
+Cal U will follow state Department of Health guidelines for testing, case investigation ("contact tracing") and quarantine.

 Employees with symptoms consistent with COVID-19 will be sent home and referred to their medical providers.